 I earned my Ph.D. in political science from Purdue University, M.A. from George Washington University, and B.S. from Indiana University.

-I am currently teaching graduate and undergraduate courses as a Visiting Professor at Southern New Hampshire University, Chamberlain University, and Ashford University.
+I am currently a Visiting Professor of Political Science teaching both graduate and undergraduate courses.
 My areas of specialization are Public Policy and American Politics, with a keen interest in health care, education, the environment, partisanship, and gridlock.

 I have also been afforded a number of valuable opportunities, including:

 - Co-authoring a three-year, $750,000 multidisciplinary research grant awarded by the Andrew W. Mellon Foundation

 - Working for a former U.S. Vice President in a nonpartisan, nonprofit leadership role

 - Conducting pedagogical research and implementing active learning strategies in the classroom

 - Leading a successful lecture series on ethics, policy, and science